British court rules against Johnny Depp in libel case

-LONDON (AP) — A British court ruled Monday against Johnny Depp in his libel case against the owner of the Sun tabloid newspaper, which labelled him a “wife beater.”
+LONDON — A British court ruled Monday against Johnny Depp in his libel case against the owner of The Sun tabloid newspaper, which labeled him a “wife beater.”

-Justice Andrew Nicol said that the defendants had proved that what they published was “substantially true” during a high-profile trial in London over the summer that included lurid — and irreconcilable — accounts from Depp and his ex-wife Amber Heard in which accused the other of abuse.
+Justice Andrew Nicol said the defendants had proved that what they published was “substantially true” during a high-profile trial in London during the summer that included lurid — and irreconcilable — accounts from Depp and his ex-wife Amber Heard in which they accused the other of abuse.
 Depp’s lawyers said they would appeal the decision.

 “I have found that the great majority of alleged assaults of Ms. Heard by Mr. Depp have been proved to the civil standard,” Nicol wrote in his ruling.